This recipe for Instant Pot tomato soup with coconut milk is my makeover of a gem I discovered over at Food52.

 - pinch asafetida, (optional)

-- Remove the stainless steel insert from the container.
-Use an immersion blender and blend until smooth.
+- Remove the stainless steel insert from the machine.
+Use an immersion blender, and blend until smooth.
 Alternately, use a regular blender to puree the soup.
-(Careful when blending hot soup.
-It needs a steam vent, or the pressure will force the lid open and it will spray.)
+(Use caution when blending hot soup in a blender.
+It needs a steam vent, or the heat pressurize the lid, and it will spray.)

 - Add all ingredients to a large pot and simmer for at least 30 minutes.
-You might need to add extra water if there is too much evaporation.
-It is done when the onions are soft and everything is well cooked.
+You might need to add extra water to compensate for evaporation.
+The soup is done when the onions are soft, and everything is well cooked.

-- See the instructions in Step 3 above and blend into a smooth soup.
+- See the instructions in Step 3 above and blend into a smooth puree.